arthursn/transformation-diagrams/README.md

 Plot phase fraction for a thermal cycle specified by `-Tini`, `-t`, and `-phi` parameters:

-> **DISCLAIMER**: Calculation of phase fractions don't take into account how phase transformation affect the austenite composition and therefore might affect the subsequent phase transformations.
+> **DISCLAIMER**: Calculation of phase fractions doesn't take into account how phase transformation affect the austenite composition and therefore might affect the subsequent phase transformations.
 Use this model at your own risk.

 ```bash
 python3 plot_phase_fractions.py -C 0.1 -Mn 1 -Tini 900 -t 40 -phi 20